LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 This is the most forgotten rule and is very helpful to catch bugs.
-In the most extreme cases you would be checking the results of printf, but NASA says in cases where the return doesn't matter to cast as void. so this -> `(void)printf("%s", "Hi")`
+In the most extreme cases you would be checking the results of printf, but NASA says in cases where the return doesn't matter to cast as void. so this -> `(void)printf("%s", "Hi")`.

-You should also check the parameters passed into the function to ensure they are usable especially for public functions.
+This way it is explicity saying "I am ignoring this", but also allows for questioning if it should be ignored.
+If you not choosing to ignore the error status, you should check it.
+This will help with troubleshooting in some cases as you won't continue with erronous behavior.
+According to MIRSA C 2004 rules though, checking parameters is considered a more robust means of error prevention.

+Validating parameters is probably the most important rule to have in any security focused rule.
+Public functions are well. . . public, so they could accept any kind of input.
+Therefore, it is important to make sure the public function can actually use the parameters it was given.
+Private functions should also validate their parameters, but here you can get away with using assert statements.
+Essentially this is just validation.
-This promotes the principles of creating "total functions" in where it can handle any value.
+This promotes the principles of creating "total functions" in where functions can handle any input.
-Basically it handles every value by only accepting what it can use and denying the rest.
-Weakly typed languages may have a more difficult time with this, but I think the types should be validated.
+Weakly typed languages may have a more difficult time with this, but I think the type should be validated/asserted.
-Types are an assumption in weakly typed languages, and you should assert your assumptions.
+Types are an assumption in weakly typed languages, and you should check your assumptions.

+However, you don't always create the functions.
+Sometimes you are using a provided function that may not do validation.
+In these cases it's applicable to check the parameters before calling the function.
+Conceptually I feel it is better to include the validation in your functions since it's more intuitive.
+Functions can be thought of as interfaces.
+You plug in your values and expect some value.
+Depending on what value you get is what you'll do.
+Having to remember to check the parameters before calling can often be forgotten, and it isn't expected.

+MISRA C 2004 mentions some ways of conducting validation
+- Check the values before calling the function.
+- Design checks into the function.
+- Produce wrapped versions of functions, that perform the checks then call the original function.
+- Demonstrate statically that the input parameters can never take invalid values.

 ### 8. The preprocessor should be left for simple tasks like includes and simple macros